Reviews You Can Rely On

 Bass is Really What Matters in ANC

-It's important to highlight that ANC tends to block out sound below 500 hertz and that it's actually the seal of your earbud that blocks out higher frequencies.
-Most annoying and repetitive sounds that we encounter in everyday life, like road noise, machinery, or AC units, tend to live in those mid to low frequencies, so we graded these earbuds primarily on how well they blocked noise under 1000 hertz.
+Many annoying, repetitive sounds — like road noise, machinery, or AC units — tend to live in those mid to low frequencies, so we judge these earbuds primarily by how well they block noise under 1000 hertz.
 This is where ANC shines.
-Earbuds with proper functioning ANC can take a world of chaos and turn it into a quiet, secure space.
+Earbuds with properly functioning ANC can take a world of chaos and turn it into a quiet, serene space.

 Battery

 Maintaining good charging habits is the biggest challenge of owning wireless earbuds.
-A long-lasting battery can make life far easier.
-We tested each manufacturers' claims by streaming our playlist at 75% volume until the music died.
-The Sony WF-1000XM5 blew us away, running for 14 hours straight, which is 2 hours past their 12 hour claim.
+A long-lasting battery makes life far easier.
+We tested each manufacturer's claims by streaming our playlist at 75% volume until the music died.
+The Sony WF-1000XM5 blew us away, running for 14 hours straight, which is 2 hours past their 12-hour claim.

 Like many of these earbuds, you can also charge the Sony case to give your buds a boost on the go.
-When you do, they'll give you two full recharges before you need an outlet, or 42 hours of entertainment, and just three minutes on the charger will give you an hour of battery life back.
+When you do, they'll give you two full recharges before you need an outlet, or 28 hours of entertainment.
+And just three minutes on the charger will give you an hour of battery life back.
 Most charging cases offer more than two charges at a time, and some provide up to five.
-Still, these last so long on one go that they still give you the most freedom of any earbud.
+Still, these last so long on one charge that they still give you the most freedom of any earbud.

 Call Quality